-Each institute must be designed for a diverse group of 25-36 K-12 educators drawn from across the nation.
-Programs must be open to all eligible K-12 educators and must target one or more grade level(s) (K-5, 6-8, and/or 9-12).
+Each institute must be designed for a diverse group of 25-36 higher education faculty participants drawn from across the nation.
 In addition to the participant eligibility criteria outlined in C3.
 Other Eligibility Information:

 - Applicants may target a more specific audience, such as by requiring foreign language proficiency or by extending the reach of the institute to include those outside the humanities.
-(The potential audience should be large enough, however, to yield a complete participant group.) - At least five spaces must be reserved for teachers who are new to the profession (those who have been teaching for less than five years). - Level II projects also cultivate an additional audience interested in professional development opportunities beyond the core participant group.
+(The potential audience should be large enough, however, to yield a complete participant group.) - At least five spaces must be reserved for non-tenured/non-tenure-track faculty members. - Three spaces may be reserved for advanced graduate students. - Level II projects also cultivate an additional audience interested in professional development opportunities beyond the core participant group.